cobaltpngsituation/cobaltpngsituation/README.md

 ###

-Hey, I'm Cobalt, it's a pleasure to make your acquaintance.
-I play Pony Town to chill and have it in the background, or to sit with one or more friends, the latter being most of the time.
+Hey, I'm Cobalt.
+It's a pleasure to make your acquaintance.
+I play Pony Town to chill and have it in the background, or to sit with friends, the latter being almost all of the time.

-I'm above Canada's drinking age and appreciate being left out of e-drama that doesn't have to do with me.
+I'm above Ontario's drinking age and appreciate being left out of e-drama that doesn't have to do with me.

-Although I don't speak too much due to shyness and social awkwardness, I'm caring, easy-going, and friendly.
-I'm unopposed to roleplaying or speaking to strangers, however I don't accept friend requests right off the bat as I'd like to get to know you more, first.
+Although I don't speak much due to shyness and social awkwardness, I'm caring, easy-going, and friendly.
+I'm unopposed to roleplaying or speaking with strangers, but I don't accept friend requests right off the bat as I'd like to get to know you more first.

-I can't read tones too well, and so tone indicators/tags are appreciated, but not forced.
-I barely Incorporate them in my messages, either, but can if requested to.
+I can't read tones too well, so tone indicators/tags are appreciated, but not forced.
+I barely incorporate them in my messages myself, but can if requested to.

-I'm easier to reach in whispers as I'm almost always off-tab.
+I'm easier to speak to in whispers as I'm almost always off-tab.

-All interactions are platonic 。 10.24.20 𖹭
+All interactions are platonic ◝⠀ 10.24.20 💙

-ISFP-T 。 9w1
+ISFP-T ◝⠀ 9w1
 </details>
 <details>
 <summary>